-We first initiated the MMGPS-L survey with regular observations conducted since beginning of February 2021.
-As of December 2022, we have completed the entire MMGPS-L survey amounting to a total of 4140 pointings.
+We first initiated the MMGPS-L survey with regular observations conducted since beginning of 2021 February.
+As of 2022 December, we have completed the entire MMGPS-L survey amounting to a total of 4140 pointings.
 While the initial calculations assumed 960 beams could tile the primary beam, recording this many beams for APSUSE during initial testing proved to be a bottleneck for real-time operations.
 Besides this, maintaining a steady processing rate per week also proved to be computationally expensive.
-For this reason, the number of tied array beams recorded were reduced to 480 tiedarray beams (a factor of two lower).
-The sampling time was set to 153 μ s with 2048 frequency channels across 856 MHz bandwidth centered at 1284 MHz.
+For this reason, the number of tied array beams recorded was reduced to 480 tiedarray beams (a factor of 2 lower).
+The sampling time was set to 153 μs with 2048 frequency channels across 856 MHz bandwidth centred at 1284 MHz.
 In order to ensure the right balance between a reasonable sensitivity and improved coverage, we ensured that not more than 40 antennas are used to produce the tied array beams (Chen et al. 2021).
 Moreover, these antennas are from the inner core (within a 1 km diameter) of the MeerKAT array.
-This way the synthesised beams are wider than using the full array also ensuring no "holes" in the gain across the surveyed patch of sky.
+This way the synthesized beams are wider than using the full array also ensuring no 'holes' in the gain across the surveyed patch of sky.

 The numbers chosen for the DM and acceleration ranges of the search trials were predominantly based on processing time constraints.
 Similar constraints have been applied at different steps of the processing, the details of which are explained below.
-Firstly, we assumed that the processing speed on APSUSE is eight times slower than real-time.
+First, we assumed that the processing speed on APSUSE is eight times slower than real-time.
 On one hand, this ensures that the robustness of the pipelines is not compromised while focusing on enhanced processing speed alone.
-On the other hand, it also ensures that new observations can be scheduled on a weekly cadence given the constraints on disk storage space on APSUSE.
+On the other hand, it also ensures that new observations can be scheduled on a weekly cadence given the constraints on disc storage space on APSUSE.

-We chose a DM range of 0-3000 pc cm-3 with variable step sizes as generated by DDplan.py from PRESTO (Ransom 2011).
-The acceleration range for PEASOUP was set to -50 to 50 ms^{-2} with a default acceleration tolerance of 10 per cent.
-The number of candidates per beam produced from PEASOUP were limited to 1000 and the Fast

-Fourier Transform (FFT) S/N threshold was set to 8.5.
-Although the false alarm statistics (see e.g. Lorimer & Kramer 2004) gives a S/N threshold of 10, we applied a conservative threshold down to 8.5.
-The candidates generated from each of the 481 beams were put through the candidate_filter spatial filter before folding.
-Besides this, an S/N threshold of 9.5 is chosen as the cutoff to select candidates before filtering21.
-The motivation behind choosing 9.5 than 8.5 for the S/N threshold was to reduce the time required for filtering and subsequent folding by a factor of at least two.
+We chose a DM range of 0-3000 pc cm-3 with variable step sizes as generated by DDPLAN.PY from PRESTO (Ransom 2011).
+The acceleration range for PEASOUP was set to -50 to $50 \text{ ms}^{-2}$ with a default acceleration tolerance of 10 per cent.
+The number of candidates per beam produced from PEASOUP was limited to 1000 and the fast Fourier transform (FFT) S/N threshold was set to 8.5.
+Although the false alarm statistics (see e.g. Lorimer & Kramer 2004) gives an S/N threshold of 10, we applied a conservative threshold down to 8.5.
+The candidates generated from each of the 481 beams were put through the CANDIDATE\FILTER spatial filter before folding.
+Besides this, an S/N threshold of 9.5 is chosen as the cut-off to select candidates before filtering.
+The motivation behind choosing 9.5 than 8.5 for the S/N threshold was to reduce the time required for filtering and subsequent folding by a factor of at least 2.
 Furthermore, we removed candidates below a DM of 2 pc cm-3 given that such candidates are most likely RFI.
-Post candidate filtering, an upper limit of 50 candidates per beam was set for the folding.
-This is a reasonable cap limit given that the candidates per beam produced from the candidate filtering pipeline does not exceed 50 for 99 per cent of all the beams.
-We selected candidates which score above 0.1 on the PICS ML classifier and a Folded S/N above 7.0 for candidate viewing.
+Post-candidate filtering, an upper limit of 50 candidates per beam was set for the folding.
+This is a reasonable cap limit given that the candidates per beam produced from the candidate filtering pipeline do not exceed 50 for 99 per cent of all the beams.
+We selected candidates that score above 0.1 on the PICS ML classifier and a folded S/N above 7.0 for candidate viewing.
 This conservative approach on the classifier was chosen to avoid missing weak potential candidates that have scored poorly due to different statistics in comparison with the original training set used for generating the PICS model.